 The disadvantage of the ducted fans' small footprint is that the Lilium Jet is expected to consume roughly twice the power in hover flight than an eVTOL propeller-based aircraft of a similar weight.
 However, for our regional shuttle service, we aim for less than 60 seconds per mission in the pure hover phase, and our cruise time is anticipated to be less than 60 minutes.
 As a result, we estimate that the associated increase in energy consumption in hover flight would generally only be a fraction of the overall mission energy budget.
-In addition, we have made the decision to add a traditional landing gear, giving pilots a backup option of a short running landing, alongside the standard vertical landing.
-Under our anticipated aircraft operational regulations, at any point prior to starting a vertical landing, the Lilium Jet will have sufficient energy reserves to divert to an alternate landing site and perform a short running landing.
-The much lower power demand of this running landing allows more cell energy to be accessed than would otherwise be possible with the higher power vertical landing.
-We believe integrating forward landing capability will also give our customers additional reassurance of safety, flexibility and operating range.

 The Lilium Jet has an intrinsically simple design.
-With 30 single-stage electric engines (with nine now on each of the main wings and six on each of the forward canard wings), providing near-instantaneous vectored thrust for controlled flight throughout the mission envelope, aerodynamic control surfaces, such as rudders, ailerons or tails, are obsolete.
+With 30 single-stage electric engines, providing nearinstantaneous vectored thrust for controlled flight throughout the mission envelope, aerodynamic control surfaces, such as rudders, ailerons or tails, are obsolete.
 Our Lilium Jets also eliminate the variable blade pitch, oil circuits for hydraulics and gearboxes found on a traditional aircraft or helicopters.